Color is a peculiar subject. We're surrounded but color everyday but most of us know very little about it.

 In the context of color theory…

-Color analysis is basically a process to figure out what colors an image is made of.
+Color analysis is basically a process to figure out what color an image is made of.

-Essentially, it maps out the colors in an image.
+Essentially, it maps out the color in the image.

 You can then use this information to understand how the viewers would feel what they see your image and what you can change to make it look more visually compelling.